 Town of Dayton: Place leaves in paper bag and set out with trash.
 Leaves with be picked up with the trash on the regularly scheduled trash day.

-Tippecanoe County: Tippecanoe County: Leaves and yard debris can be brought into the Tippecanoe County Solid Waste Management District located at 2770 N 9th Street Lafayette for compost.
-Compost fees are $19.50 a truck load and $2.00 a bag.
+Tippecanoe County: Leaves and yard debris can be brought to the Tippecanoe County Solid Waste Management District, located at 2770 N 9th Street (Lafayette) for compost.
+Compost fees are $19.50 per truck load or $2.00 per bag.